KruthikaY/Adaptive-LMS-filter/README.md

 # 🎯 Adaptive LMS Filter – MATLAB + SystemVerilog + HEX Dataflow

+This is a self-initiated personal project to explore real-time signal processing on FPGA platforms using SystemVerilog and MATLAB.
 This repository demonstrates the design and simulation of an **Adaptive Least Mean Squares (LMS) Filter** using both **MATLAB** and **SystemVerilog**.
 The project integrates `.hex`-formatted signal data, simulates real-time weight learning, and outputs quantized performance metrics including error and convergence behavior.

 ---